IHOGUE/CSC3430-Extra-Credit/README.md

 #### Display the Results

-Once `numMax` has stored the solution (maximum weight given jobs), a HashMap `jobMap` (<`String`,`Job`>) is created, and every Job is stored in the HashMap by its name, and if `PRINT_JOBS` is set to true, then every job is printed as well.
-Then a `Job` temp is created and set to the job with the highest max value.
+Once `numMax` has stored the solution (maximum weight given jobs), a HashMap `jobMap` (<`String`,`Job`>) is created, and every job is stored in the HashMap by its name, and if `PRINT_JOBS` is set to true, then every job is printed as well.
+Then a `Job` `temp` is created and set to the job with the highest max value.
 Then `while(temp != null)` is entered, and if `temp.usesSelf` is set to true, add its name to `solutionPath`.
 Then set `temp = temp.maxWeightJob`, and the loop continues until `temp == null`.

- Then a message prints the maximum weight value found, the list of jobs that make up that max weight, and then prints out each job's value (start time, end time, weight, etc.)
+ After this, a message prints the maximum weight value found, the list of jobs `solutionPath` that make up that max weight, and then prints out each job's value (start time, end time, weight, etc.) using each job's name in `solutionPath` as the key to find the matching job in `jobMap`.

 Finally, depending on what `DISPLAY_GRID` and `GRID_COLOR` are set to, either the program ends or the program constructs and displays a grid of the jobs to the terminal.
 If `GRID_COLOR` is set to true, then the jobs that make up the solution will be highlighted in yellow.
 The grid's dimensions are (x = time from 0 to highest end time value)(y = number of jobs).

 ## User Manual
-*Once a person clones this into their computer how the person is supposed to run the program, add screenshots showing how your program works, also add here the link to the Youtube video showing the program running*

-To run the program, execute the jar file from the command line.
+To run the program, download and unzip `WeightedIntervalScheduling.zip` and execute the jar file from the command line.

 `java -jar WeightedIntervalScheduling.jar`